Mejai Bola Avoseh

-Mejai Bola Mike Avoseh is a professor of adult and higher education at the University of South Dakota.
+Mejai Bola Avoseh is a professor of adult and higher education at the University of South Dakota.
 His teaching and research interests are in the areas of adult education, comparative/international/multi-cultural education and indigenous pedagogy.
-He is a member of the board of the American Association for Adult and Continuing Education (AAACE) since 2016, and of the International Society for Comparative Adult Education (ISCAE) from 2020 to 2023, and the Director of the Commission for International Adult Education (CIAE) of AAACE.
+He is a member of the board of the American Association for Adult and Continuing Education (AAACE) since 2016, and of the International Society for Comparative Adult Education (ISCAE) from 2020 to 2023, and the director of the Commission for International Adult Education (CIAE) of AAACE.

 Education

 Avoseh received his bachelor's and master's degrees in philosophy, a postgraduate diploma in teacher education, and a Doctor of Philosophy (Ph.D.) degree in adult education all from the University of Ibadan, Nigeria in 1982, 1984, 1986 and 1991 respectively.
 He also holds a Master of Science degree in educational leadership and administration from the College of Saint Rose, Albany in 2006.
 Avoseh is a certified K-12 teacher and administrator with the State of New York.
 He also holds the state's SAS (School Administrator and Supervisor) and SDA (School and District Administration) certifications.